braindef/word-stats/readme.txt

 4. Extra column showing an aggregate of the readability indexes.

 == Changelog ==
+= 3.1.1 =
+* PHP close tags removed to prevent accidental submission of headers.
+* Support links added at the bottom of the analytics and options pages.
+* Updated Readme.txt.

 = 3.1.0 =
 * Feature: Ignored words list now uses regular expressions.
 Old plain keywords are updated on upgrade.
 * Design: Taller ignored words list textbox.